fstarnaud/ozp-documentation-wiki/Iteration-20.md

 <br>27 May 2015 - ORR
 <br>11 June 2015 - IOB

-Minimal delivered set of features remaining
-* IE9 Working with IWC
+Goals:
+* Continue to work off Bugs
-* Deployment package for OZP with documentation
+* Deployment and development packages for OZP with documentation
 * OWF 7 Adapter with documentation
+* Implement Gitflow
+* DI2E Build Server (remove dependencies on owfgoss infrastructure)
 ***
 ## Iteration Goals:
 ### Center/HUD
 * Investigate providing app submitters instructions on how to allow OZP collect metrics on their app